 They leave Porthos’ lodgings side by side, and turn into the direction of he market, and thus the alley where Athos saw Aramis last.
 The sky is pale blue above them, spotted with clouds, and gusts of wind reach down into the streets, tug at their hats.
 They walk in silence for a while, but then Porthos speaks up, lets out a little sigh.
 “I tried to kiss him once, you know – years ago.”

 Athos turns his head to stare at him.
 Porthos grins, a little guiltily, and shrugs.
-“I’d just come to Paris, and I thought that’s what he did, you know – goin’ around and kissin’ people.”
+“I’d just joined, and I thought that’s what he did, you know – goin’ around and kissin’ people.”

 The mere idea of Porthos and Aramis kissing is sufficient to make Athos flush, and he tries to hide his confused emotions beneath a cool surface.
 “You are not entirely wrong.”